thoughtspot/thoughtspot.github.io/_admin/worksheets/about-worksheets.md

 ---
 title: [Create and use worksheets]

-last_updated: 1/25/2022
+last_updated: tbd
-summary: "Worksheets are logical views created on top of a more complex data model, to enable business users to more easily consume data."
+summary: "Worksheets are flat tables created by joining columns from a set of one or more tables or imported datasets. "
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---

-After [modeling your data]({{ site.baseurl }}/admin/data-modeling/about-data-modeling-intro.html), create worksheets to make searching easier.
+After modeling the data, create worksheets to make searching easier.
 For example, a sales executive might need to search for information about retail sales.
-This data might be contained in several tables (sales, customers, products, stores, etc.), with foreign key relationships between them.
+The required data could be contained in several tables (sales, customers, products, stores, etc.), with foreign key relationships between them.
 An administrator who is familiar with the data model can create a retail sales worksheet, that combines all of the related fact and dimension tables into a single, easy-to-use view, and share it with the sales executive.
 This provides access to the data without requiring an understanding of how it is structured.

 ## Guidelines for worksheets